 In July 2003 Richards became president of the voter-mobilization coalition America Votes, a post she held through 2004.

 In 2005 Richards served as a director with the Proteus Fund.
 That same year, she collaborated with Gina Glantz and New Democrat Network president Simon Rosenberg to form the New Politics Institute, a leftist think thank.

-Since February 15, 2006, Richards has been the president of Planned Parenthood, the largest abortion provider in the United States.
-She also serves as president of the Planned Parenthood Action Fund, PPFA’s self-identified “advocacy and political arm.”
-Moreover, Richards oversees the Planned Parenthood Action Fund Political Action Committee, which is “committed to supporting pro-choice, pro-family planning candidates for federal office.”
+On February 15, 2006, Richards became president of Planned Parenthood, a position she would hold for the next 12 years.
+She also became president of the Planned Parenthood Action Fund, PPFA’s self-identified “advocacy and political arm.”
+Moreover, Richards oversaw the Planned Parenthood Action Fund Political Action Committee, which supports pro-abortion candidates for federal office.